ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/02-it-starts-with-triangles.md

 ## Backface Culling

-If we think back to the idea that the triangles in a 3D mesh are the _surface_ of the object, it makes sense that we woul only want to draw the _outside_ faces (as the inside faces will always be obscured).
+If we think back to the idea that the triangles in a 3D mesh are the _surface_ of the object, it makes sense that we would only want to draw the _outside_ faces (as the inside faces will always be obscured).
 This is exactly what the graphics device is doing - using a technique called [backface culling](https://en.wikipedia.org/wiki/Back-face_culling) to only draw triangles that are facing the camera (which eliminates around half the triangles in the scene).

 But how do we know which face is the front-facing one?
 The graphics device uses _winding order_ to determine this.
 Winding order refers to the order the vertices are presented to the hardware.
 We can change this value by changing the [CullMode]().
 By default, XNA uses `CullCounterClockwiseFace`; let's try swapping that.
 Add these lines to your `Triangle.Draw()` method, before you invoke  `DrawUserPrimitives()`: